 On December 6th, 1994, "Live At The BBC" was released, which was a compilation of many Beatles tracks recorded especially for British radio in the early 60's.
 Although the highlight of the album was the plethora of songs never before commercially recorded by the group, "Can't Buy Me Love" was among the handful of tracks included as alternate versions.
 The version on this album was recorded on February 28th, 1964 for the British radio show "From Us To You," which was broadcast on March 30th of the same year.
 They album did quite well, peaking at #3 on the Billboard album charts.
 A re-mastered and re-packaged version of this album was released on November 11th, 2013.

 The highly anticipated "Anthology 1" album finally hit the stores on November 21st, 1995, which features Take 2 from the original session in Paris on January 29th, 1964.
 The song contains original backing vocals by John and George as well as the ad-libbed guitar solo edited in from Take 1.
-This fascinating look at the making of a huge hit was a highlight of the collection, which shot to #1 on the Billboard album charts and stayed there for three weeks straight.
-It sold over one million units in its' first week.
+This fascinating look at the making of a huge hit was a highlight of the collection, which stayed at #1 for three weeks straight on the Billboard album chart.
+It sold over a million units the first week.

 On September 9th, 2009, the box set "The Beatles In Mono" was released which features a pristine remastered version of the mono mix.